-Apparent Low Bidder
+Apparent Low Tenderer

-In Procore, an approval path refers to the steps that a submittal must go through before it reaches the final approval stage.
+In Procore, an Approval Path refers to the steps that a submittal must go through before it reaches the final approval stage.
 The initial approval path for submittals is defined by the approval workflow.
 However, the path across a submittal's lifecycle can be altered by members of the submittal's workflow.
-For example, an approver might forward a submittal to another Procore user for review or the submittal might need to be rejected, and then revised and resubmitted to approvers.
+For example, an approver might forward a submittal to another Procore user for review or the submittal might need to be rejected and then revised and resubmitted to approvers.

-In Procore, an approval workflow designates the list of individuals who respond to submittals (for example, approve, reject, and so on.) in accordance with the rules that have been determined by the approval framework and approval process being used.
+In Procore, an Approval Workflow designates the list of individuals who respond to submittals (for example, approve, reject and so on.) in accordance with the rules that have been determined by the approval framework and approval process being used.

-Approved Bidders List
+Approved Tenderers List

-An approver is a person who is designated to approve a submittal before work can proceed.
-Typically, there are multiple approvers on a submittal workflow and members of the design team (for example, architect, project engineer, structural engineer, and so on).
+An Approver is a person who is designated to approve a submittal before work can proceed.
+Typically, there are multiple approvers on a submittal workflow and members of the design team (for example, architect, project engineer, structural engineer and so on).
 However, your particular submittal workflow might include other approvers.